XRPLF/clio/src/migration/README.md

     This migrator drops `diff` table.
 - ExampleLedgerMigrator

     This migrator shows how to migrate data when we don't need to do full table scan.
 This migrator creates an index table `ledger_example` which maintains the map of ledger sequence and its account hash.
-The rollback for this migration is dropping the new table.
 - ExampleObjectsMigrator

     This migrator shows how to migrate ledger states related data.
 It uses `ObjectsScanner` to proceed the full scan in parallel.
 It counts the number of ACCOUNT_ROOT.